-Mathematics 164 (WTW 164)
+Mathematics 124 (WTW 124)

-Module credits 16.00 NQF Level 05 Service modules Faculty of Engineering, Built Environment and Information Technology Prerequisites WTW 114 or WTW 158 Contact time 1 tutorial per week, 4 lectures per week Language of tuition Module is presented in English Department Mathematics and Applied Mathematics Period of presentation Semester 2
+Module credits 16.00 NQF Level 05 Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Education Faculty of Economic and Management Sciences Prerequisites WTW 114 Contact time 1 tutorial per week, 4 lectures per week Language of tuition Module is presented in English Department Mathematics and Applied Mathematics Period of presentation Semester 2

-This module is designed for first-year engineering students.
-Students will not be credited for more than one of the following modules for their degree: WTW 146, WTW 148 and WTW 124,
+Students will not be credited for more than one of the following modules for their degree: WTW 124, WTW 146, WTW 148 and WTW 164.
+This module serves as preparation for students majoring in Mathematics (including all students who intend to enrol for WTW 218, WTW 211 and WTW 220).

-Vector algebra with applications to lines and planes in space, matrix algebra, systems of linear equations, determinants, complex numbers, factorisation of polynomials and conic sections.
-Integration techniques, improper integrals.
-The definite integral, fundamental theorem of Calculus.
-Applications of integration.
-Elementary power series and Taylor's theorem.
-Vector functions, space curves and arc lengths.
-Quadratic surfaces and multivariable functions.
+The vector space Rn, vector algebra with applications to lines and planes, matrix algebra, systems of linear equations, determinants.
+Complex numbers and factorisation of polynomials.
+Integration techniques and applications of integration.
+The formal definition of a limit.
+The fundamental theorem of Calculus and applications.
+Vector functions and quadratic curves.